Treating Customers Fairly (TCF) Obligations.

 Although a secure route to compensation undoubtedly provides peace of mind, surely the primary aim is to be confident of not having to seek redress in the first place?

-The Financial Services Authority (FSA) fully recognise this and in doing so have recently introduced their TCF initiative in which all authorised firms must, as well as evidencing other standards ensure that:
+The Financial Conduct Authority (FCA) fully recognises this and in doing so has recently introduced a TCF initiative in which all authorised firms must, as well as evidencing other standards ensure the following :-

 Consumers can be confident that they are dealing with firms where the fair treatment of customers is central to the corporate culture.